geoserver/geoserver/doc/en/user/source/styling/ysld/reference/featurestyles.rst

      - Required?
      - Description
      - Default value
-   * - ``x-FirstMatch``
+   * - ``x-ruleEvaluation``
      - No
-     - Stops rule evaluation after the first match.
+     - When equals to ``first`` - stops rule evaluation after the first match.
 Can make the rendering more efficient by reducing the number of rules that need to be traversed by features, as well as simplyfing the rule filters.
-     - ``false``
+     - ``all``
    * - ``x-composite``
      - No
      - Allows for both alpha compositing and color blending options between buffers.
 There are many options; :ref:`see below <ysld_reference_featurestyles_composite>`.